 Scholarships are available for two young and/or emerging visual artists to attend the Center’s next Conversations about Photography conference, May 16–18, 2014, at Lake Forest College in Lake Forest, Illinois.
 Two applicants who demonstrate financial need and creative work may be awarded docent scholarships, which provide attendance, lodging, and partial travel expenses in exchange for limited volunteer service at the conference.
-The deadline for applications is January 15, 2014, and recipients will be notified by February 15, 2014.
+The deadline for applications is Monday, February 17, by 8:00 a.m.
+CST.
+Recipients will be notified by March 14, 2014.
 Download the application to get started.

 Ronald Olsen of Coventry, Rhode Island, has won first prize in the Center for Railroad Photography & Art’s 2013 John E. Gruber Photography Awards Program.
 Olsen has been photographing nocturnal steam operations in China since 2001, and his view from the Beitai Steelworks in Liaoning Province combines ambient lighting and industrial conditions in an unusual and very dramatic way.
 Second prize went to Daryl-Ann Saunders, Brooklyn, New York, while Nick D’Amato of Denver, Colorado, took third prize.
 Twenty-five additional photographers—hailing from three continents—received recognition in the “Judges Also Liked” category.

 Go to the awards page to read more and see all of the winning and selected images.

 Photography is not the only form of contemporary art depicting rail transportation.
 In spring 2013, the Center embarked on a survey of non-photographic art.
 Our survey resulted in responses from nearly 200 artists, primarily people working in paint, ink, or graphite, and an expanded issue of Railroad Heritage.